pingcap/docs/tidb-cloud/notification-2024-04-09-monitoring-features-maintenance.md

 >
 > The maintenance only affects monitoring features in the TiDB cluster.
 All the other functionalities remain unaffected.
 You can continue to manage the TiDB cluster and perform read/write operations or other operations as usual.

-- The **Metrics** page will be temporarily unavailable for several short periods (each less than 20 mins).
+- The **Metrics** page will be temporarily unavailable for several short periods (each less than 20 minutes).
-- The **Slow Query** page will be temporarily unavailable for several short periods (each less than 5 mins).
+- The **Slow Query** page will be temporarily unavailable for several short periods (each less than 5 minutes).
 - The metrics integration with Prometheus, DataDog, and NewRelic might have breakpoints.

 ## Completion and resumption